 The Authority has come a long way over the years.
 In early 1990 the fixed route fleet was upgraded with the delivery of 34 new Gillig buses.
 That year almost 680,000 passengers were transported at a rate of 10.3 passengers per hour.
 Today, the Authority's fixed route fleet has 66 buses.
-The fleet includes the vehicles for local fixed route and bus rapid transit (BRT) service and in 2019/2020 the Authority transported over 1.4 million passengers.
+The fleet includes the vehicles for local fixed route and bus rapid transit (BRT) service and in 2020/2021 due to the COVID Pandemic the Authority transported over 400 thousand passengers passengers.